xapian/xapian/xapian-applications/omega/docs/termprefixes.rst

 Boolean Filters
 ===============

+If the documents being indexed describe objects in a museum, you might have a 'material' field, which records what each object is primarily made of.
+So a sundial might be 'material=Stone', a letter might be 'material=paper', etc.  There's no standard prefix for 'material', so you might allocate ``XM``.
-If the documents being indexed represent people, you might have a gender field (e.g. M for Male, F for Female, X for Unknown).
-Gender doesn't have a standard prefix, so you might allocated "XGENDER".
-And then lowercase the field contents to avoid needing to always add a colon.
-So documents will be indexed by one of XGENDERm, XGENDERf, or XGENDERx.
+If you lowercase the field contents, you can avoid having to add a colon to seprated the prefix and content, so documents would be indexed by terms such as ``XMstone``` or ``XMpaper``.

-If you're indexing using scriptindex, and have a field in the input file which can be "gender=M", etc, then your index script would have a rule such as::
+If you're indexing using scriptindex, and have a field in the input file such as "material=Stone", and then your index script would have a rule such as::

-    gender : lower boolean=XGENDER
+    material : lower boolean=XM

-You can then restrict a search in Omega by passing a B parameter with one of these as the value, e.g. B=XGENDERf
+You can then restrict a search in Omega by passing a B parameter with one of these as the value, e.g. ``B=XMstone``

 In your HTML search form, you can allow the user to select this using a set of radio buttons::

-    Gender:<br>
+    Material:<br>
-    <input type="radio" name="B" value=""> any<br>
+    <input type="radio" name="B" value=""> Any<br>
-    <input type="radio" name="B" value="XGENDERf"> female<br>
+    <input type="radio" name="B" value="XMpaper"> Paper<br>
-    <input type="radio" name="B" value="XGENDERm"> male<br>
+    <input type="radio" name="B" value="XMstone"> Stone<br>

 If you want to have multiple sets of radio buttons for selecting different boolean filters, you can make use of Omega's preprocessing of CGI parameter